The genocide of the Armenians

 Collection of the different costumes of the main officers and magistrates of the Porte and of the subject peoples of the Ottoman Empire. © Onfroy bookseller, Paris, 1778–1882.
 Coll.
 BnF

-At the dawn of the 19the century, the few 3,000,000 Armenians of the Ottoman Empire still remain strongly implanted in their ancestral territory.
-As non-Muslims, they are subject to the discriminatory status of dhimmi, 'protected' as people of the Book, but second-class subjects.
-While they enjoy relative religious and cultural freedom, they cannot bear arms or ride horses, are subject to specific taxes and, among other things, distinctive dress codes applied more or less strictly according to the times and places.
+At the dawn of the XIXe century, the few 3,000,000 Armenians of the Ottoman Empire still remain strongly implanted in their ancestral territory.
+As non-Muslims, they are subject to the discriminatory status of dhimmi, "protected" as people of the Book, but second-class subjects.
+Although they enjoy relative religious and cultural freedom, they cannot bear arms or ride horses; they are subject to specific taxes and, among other things, distinctive dress codes applied more or less strictly according to the times and places.

-Faced with the expansion of rival Russian power in the Balkans and the Caucasus and international pressure, the Ottoman Empire tries to halt its decline through institutional, fiscal, and military reforms.
+Faced with the expansion of rival Russian power in the Balkans and the Caucasus and international pressure, the Ottoman Empire attempted to halt its decline through institutional, fiscal, and military reforms.
 The first charters aimed at establishing the equality of rights for all subjects, such as the imperial Christian and Jewish rescript, guarantee their cultural and religious autonomy.
 Hatt-i Humayoun, are adopted on the eve of March 30, 1856.
-It puts an end to the war between the Russian Empire and a coalition formed by France, England and the Kingdom of Sardinia and came to the aid of the Ottoman Empire, whose sovereignty and integrity will henceforth be internationally guaranteed.
-The new regulations of ethno-denominational 'nations'.
+It puts an end to the war between the Russian Empire and a coalition formed by France, England, and the Kingdom of Sardinia and comes to the aid of the Ottoman Empire, whose sovereignty and integrity will henceforth benefit from international guarantee.
+The new regulations of ethno-denominational "nations".

-But the cost of reforms impoverishes the rural population, while increasing pressure on the land and insecurity in the eastern provinces due to Kurdish tribes and the massive arrival of Muslim refugees driven out by the Russian conquest.
-On 13 June-13 July 1878, by stating the need for reforms to improve the fate of the Armenians in the Ottoman Empire, which Russia had just defeated in the Balkans and the Caucasus, the Berlin Congress internationalized the Armenian question.
+But the cost of the reforms impoverishes the rural population, while increasing land pressure and insecurity in the eastern provinces due to Kurdish tribes and the massive arrival of Muslim refugees driven out by the Russian conquest.
+On 13 June-13 July 1878, the Congress of Berlin internationalized the Armenian question by stating the need for reforms to improve the lot of the Armenians in the Ottoman Empire, which Russia had just defeated in the Balkans and the Caucasus.
 Congress of Berlin, the Armenian Question enters the international scene as an element of the Chronicle, from 1774 to 1923, from the decline of the Ottoman Empire until its breakup, due to its mode of governance and its inability to reform, and due to military intervention, economic, cultural, humanitarian – of the European powers in rivalry for the sharing of the remains.

 THE SULTAN’S POLICY: THE TIME OF MASSACRES

 Created on the model of the Cossacks, the Hamidiye tribal cavalry regiments reign terror.
-Disappointed by the promises of unimplemented reforms, Armenians begin to organize themselves around political parties that advocate social and national emancipation as well as self-defense.
+Disappointed by the promises of unimplemented reforms, Armenians began to organize themselves around political parties that advocated social and national emancipation as well as self-defense.

 THE DISAPPOINTED HOPES OF THE YOUNG-TURKISH CONSTITUTIONAL REVOLUTION